Name - Abhishek Vashist (AV)

 And yes, Minnesota Nice is a real thing!

 Hi everyone!
 My name is Uyen Dang.
 I am a junior studying Management Information System (MIS) at the Carlson School of Management.
 I grew up in Ho Chi Minh City and came to the U.S. during my freshman year in high school.
 I studied at Edmonds Community College in Seattle before transferring to the U in Fall 2015.
 My transition to the U was not easy, but thanks to the resources available at school, I was able to overcome that hardship.
 Now that I am more familiar and comfortable here, I would like to extend my help to those who may need it, especially transfer students.
 If you are nervous about whether or not you are accepted to the U, or still deciding on what major you should pursue, or if you are worried about the cultural differences, talk to me, because I have been in your shoes in all those situations.
 I am here to help, so please feel free to email me with your questions or concerns!

 Hey hey!
 I'm Wangzhen, I'm from China.
-I transered from North Central University, a college in downtown Minneapolis and I'm currently a sophomore major in Statistics and minor in Fashion Studies at U of M.
+I transered from North Central University, a college in downtown Minneapolis and I'm currently a junior major in Statistics and minor in Fashion Studies at U of M.